shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/link.md

 AUTDServer.exe -c 169.254.175.45 -k
 ```

-Then, open `System→Routes` and check the AMS NetId of server in the `NetId Management` tab, as shown in the following figure.
+Then, open `System→Routes` and check the AMS NetId of the server in the `NetId Management` tab, as shown in the following figure.

 <figure>
   <img src="https://raw.githubusercontent.com/shinolab/autd3/master/book/src/fig/Users_Manual/NetId_Management.jpg"/>